cubernetes/42_minishell/README.md

+# Disclaimer
+If you are a 42 student, do not take the following ("additional") features as a requirement for your own project.
+This is not what minishell, the project, is about.
+Evaluators ought NOT to fail you for not implementing some things exactly as they are in bash (notably: `export` without arguments (have you considered ANSI-C-quoting and "unset-but-declared" variables?, does the evaluator even know the purpose/use cases of export without arguments (reproducibility of environment, ssh, ...)?), `exit`'s argument handling (have you considered MAX_LONG overflow or its exit status considering it's a [special builtin](https://www.gnu.org/software/bash/manual/html_node/Special-Builtins.html)?), `pwd` (have you considered symbolically linked directory preservation after `cd` (inode checking)?), have you considered ambiguous redirects (a csh-inspired bash feature) for globbing and parameter expansion?, are you including the CWD when PATH contains the empty string?, are you printing the line on error when run in non-interactive mode?, etc...)

-# Minishell -- Feature summary
+# Minishell – Feature summary
 The [subject](minishell_subject.pdf).

-The usual 42 style guidelines (aka "norm") apply (functions <= 25 lines, <= 4 params, <= 5 vars, <= 80 cols, separate declaration, 1 instruction per line, max 5 funcs per file, 4 space-tab indent & align, no globals, constant macros, -Wall -Wextra -Werror, no memory/fd leaks, no memory corruptions)
+The usual 42 style guidelines (aka "norm") apply (functions <= 25 lines, <= 4 params, <= 5 vars, <= 80 cols, separate declaration, 1 instruction per line, max 5 funcs per file, 4 space-tab indent & align, no globals, constant macros, -Wall -Wextra -Werror, no memory/fd leaks, no memory corruptions, etc.)

+Compile with `make`, recompile with `make re`, remove objects with `make clean`.

-## 🟩 Mandatory Features
+## 🟩 Mandatory Features (see subject)
 - 🟩 input prompt with history (readline, non-persistent)
 - 🟩 program execution based on `PATH`
 - 🟩 single quotes and double quotes